Wilder Viera

-Wilder Viera Caballero (born 4 March 2002) is a Paraguayan footballer who plays as a midfielder for Cerro Porteño and the Paraguay national team.
+Wilder Viera Caballero (born 4 March 2002) is a Paraguayan footballer who plays as a midfielder for Instituto and the Paraguay national team.

 Club career

 Born in Ypané in the Central department, Viera began playing football in the Cerro Porteño academy.
 In May 2020, the 18-year-old signed his first professional contract.

 On 2 August 2020, Viera made his debut in the Paraguayan Primera División in a 4–1 home win over Club Sportivo San Lorenzo, as a 66th-minute substitute for captain Mathías Villasanti.
 Due to Villasanti's suspension, he made his continental debut in the Copa Libertadores on 25 May 2021 against Colombia's América de Cali.

 In July 2022, Cerro Porteño manager Francisco Arce loaned Viera and two others to General Caballero JLM in the same league.
 He played 13 games for the team from Doctor Juan León Mallorquín, scoring his first two goals.

 On 17 February 2023, starting by surprise away to Guaireña on the debut of new manager Facundo Sava, Viera scored his first goal for Cerro Porteño with a left-footed strike in a 2–0 win.
 In April, his sudden absence against Sportivo Ameliano caused rumours that the Argentine had dropped him, but he was in fact hospitalised after having been kicked in the genitals during the previous match against Tacuary.
 His contract was extended in June, to last through 2026.

 Viera rejected a move to SC Internacional of the Campeonato Brasileiro Série A in 2023.
 In February 2024, his agent Renato Bittar said that he would likely leave for another Brazilian club in the middle of the year.